eigentaylor/eigentaylor.github.io/_posts/2026-01-15-practicalapproval.md

 In this way, both systems reduce the true preferences of all voters into simpler worlds where they always select the best candidate.

-While both are internally consistent under these assumptions, it's hard to argue that the assumption for plurality voting--the simpler world it induces--is not far less reasonable or realistic than that of Approval voting.
+While both are internally consistent under these assumptions, it's hard to deny that the simpler world plurality pretends we live in is far less reasonable or realistic than that of Approval voting.
 Voters can naturally like more than one alternative, and it's unreasonable to assume that they find literally all but one candidate completely unacceptable.

 Further, the fact that voters must pick only one candidate forces them into strategic dilemmas.
 To have an impact on the election, a voter must pick only a viable candidate, even if they find other candidates more acceptable.
 This means that we can trust their expressed plurality preference far less.

 My favorite example is the 2000 U.S. Presidential election in Florida.
 George W. Bush got 537 more votes than Al Gore, giving Bush the presidency, despite losing the national popular vote.
 Out of the approximately 6 million votes cast in Florida, Ralph Nader got about 97,000 votes.
 As a more left-leaning alternative to Gore, it is reasonable to assume that most of Nader's voters would have preferred Gore over Bush if Nader were not on the ballot.
 In particular, it's very plausible that *at least* 538 of Nader's voters would have preferred Gore over Bush, which would have swung the election to Gore.
 All such voters chose sincerity, voting for the candidate they most preferred, and it gave them their least preferred outcome.

 Under Approval voting, those Nader voters could have approved both Nader and Gore, expressing their sincere preferences while still contributing to the main contest between Gore and Bush.
-Not only is this a solution to the spoiler problem, but it also gives voters a powerful way to express their honest and sincere preferences without fear of "wasting" their vote.
+Not only is this a solution to the spoiler problem, but it also gives voters a powerful way to express their honest and sincere preferences without fear of "wasting" or "splitting" their vote.

-Approval, on the other hand, arguably captures the fact that if you force voters to say "yes" or "no" to each candidate, they will be able to answer that question.
+Approval, on the other hand, arguably captures the fact that if you ask voters if they consent to be governed by a candidate, they will be able to answer that question.
 Further, the sincerity incentives under Approval voting are very strong, so we can trust that the expressed preferences are *at least* more accurate, and truer to the voter's actual preferences.
 We can reasonably assume that the candidates they approve of are at least preferable to those they do not approve of.
+This is a compromise between a lossy plurality world, and an ideal ranked world.

 I cannot argue against the fact that this is still information destruction.
-It is not realistic to assume that voters feel equally about all those they approve, and all those they disapprove of.
+It is not realistic to assume that voters feel equally about all those they approve, and equally dislike all those they disapprove of.
 But it still asks, in my view, the most important question: who would you be okay with winning?
+Who do you consent to govern you?
 And it does so in a way that is unambiguous and easy to understand.
 By simply finding the candidate that the most voters say "yes" to, this makes Approval voting a compromise that attempts to satisfy the most voters, while still being practical.

+### You can't prove it's not Condorcet

 In my other [post on Approval voting](../approval/){:target="_blank"}, I showed that Approval is Condorcet-consistent with the expressed dichotomous preferences of the electorate.
 The proof is simple, but best illustrated with an example: